Frequently Asked Questions

 - How much value our research adds (i.e., how much more effective a donation is when informed by our research).

-- The extent to which we're able to create higher-quality dialogue around giving, and spread the acceptance and use of our core values (particularly impact-focused giving and transparency in giving decisions).
+- The extent to which we're able to create higher-quality dialogue around giving, and spread the acceptance and use of our core values (particularly maximizing impact and transparency in giving decisions).

 (1) is relatively straightforward to measure.
 We track donations to our recommended charities through a variety of methods, including the donation links on our site and by asking donors to submit our donation report when they give through another channel.
 We report the results on our impact page and in our annual metrics report.